 In the first part of our Tutorial, we learned how to setup and run our Vapor environment, as well as how to configure MySQL for use.
 If you missed Part 1, you can read it here!
 Now, in Part 2, we will create our data Model and learn how to develop the necessary basic data operations that will be used on our Pet App.
 So, let's get started!

-During the Wordwide Developers Conference 2014, Apple brought to the world something the no mac or iOS developer expected: A new language named Swift, that was presented as the solution for the already old-fashioned Objective-C. The promise was that Swift would be modern, and would bring more safety and power for apps.
-And in keeping with its name, Swift was quickly adopted by the community.
+During the Wordwide Developers Conference (WWDC) 2014, Apple brought to the world something every iOS developer was expecting: A new language named Swift, that was presented as the solution for the already old-fashioned Objective-C. The promise was that Swift would be modern, and would bring more safety and power for apps.
+But the new language was so good, that webdevelopers decided to try it to create webapps.